c-sharpcommunity/BankingApplication/README.md

-# A whole BankingApplication is built from scratch, a simple, cross platform, system built on .NET Core
+# A whole Banking Application is built from scratch, a simple, cross platform, system built on .NET Core

 ## Writing a simple bank system to implement the following features: